Your digestion and your sense of well-being are more closely connected than you may think

 - Consider adding probiotics and turmeric

 - Pay attention to your response to different foods and most importantly monitor your levels of stress.
 Sometimes people believe that they have certain food intolerances, but it often has more to do with the stress that they are experiencing in their life at that moment.
+Chinese medicine may be able to assist with your stress.

 Chinese Medicine and Digestion

 Traditional Chinese Medicine (TCM) affirms that food is medicine, as well as lifestyle.
 Simply waking up an hour earlier than you normally do, taking time to drink your morning coffee, chai tea, or chia seed smoothie can set the tone for your entire day.
-Incorporating a Qi Gong, yoga, or dance practice, or playing fetch with your labrador can do wonders for your digestion.
+Incorporating a Qi Gong, yoga, or dance practice, gardening, or playing fetch with your labrador may do wonders for your digestion.
 Set health goals within the context of community and enlist the help of your friends or family to eat more consciously and exercise more regularly.